WebDelve/activeledger-testnet-deployer/README.md

 - ~~A useful additonal feature would be to allow updating contracts or updating them.
-The software would need to check for the existence of an output file, or perhaps should maintain a hidden file to keep track of things.
+The software would need to check for the existence of an output file, or perhaps should maintain a hidden file to keep track of things.~~ Added in 2.0.0

-- For this feature it should check the hashes of the contracts to find updated ones, update those, and upload any new ones.~~
+- ~~For this feature it should check the hashes of the contracts to find updated ones, update those, and upload any new ones.~~
 Added in 2.0.0 - Stores a hash in the manifest